makerbase-mks/MKS-DLC32/firmware/TS35/CNC/Normal/ReadMe.md

 - Fixed the incorrect version number displayed when using Lightburn
 - Repair abnormal speed during engraving
 - Join wifi automatic connection
+- Add the function of Probe, you can use external probe

 ## 2021.12.06